A SIMPLE BOX WITH A LID

 His wife had shown us where her mother lived

-Beside the airport in San Pedro Sula as we landed.
+Beside the airport in San

 Had we crossed?
-Did we see the real Honduras?
+Did we see the real Honduras ?

 Oh, Tony, macanudo opened doors.